- Prescription Drug Abuse Slideshow: Facts and Statistics

 What are causes and risk factors for gambling addiction?

 When contemplating why people gamble, it is important to understand that there is usually no one specific cause for pathological gambling.
 Some potential exceptions include the observation that some individuals who are given medications that treat Parkinson's disease or restless leg syndrome (including pramipexole [Mirapex]) have been observed to develop impulse-control disorders like compulsive gambling, shopping, or compulsive sexual behaviors.
 The theory about that connection involves the increased activity of the chemical messenger dopamine in the brain.
-Another example where compulsive gambling may have a single cause is in bipolar disorder since exorbitant spending, including in the form of compulsive gambling, may be a symptom of bipolar disorder.
+Another example where compulsive gambling may have a single cause is in bipolar disorder since exorbitant spending, including compulsive gambling, may be a symptom of the mania that is part of bipolar disorder.

 What are symptoms and signs of a gambling addiction?